purplepig4657/PyTorch-API-auto-extraction/README.md

-PyTorch API auto extraction with documentation and source code
+PyTorch API auto extraction with document and source code